LaurentClaessens/finitediff/README.md

 * I (believe to) know that the finite difference method requires solving system of equations with sparse matrices.
 However I'm implementing the PLU decomposition for solving the system while I (believe to) know that there are more efficient ways to solve for sparse matrices.
 * Learning the [cppunit framework](https://en.wikipedia.org/wiki/Cppunit) for my unit tests.
 * Programming in C++ with no raw pointers.

+## Latest news

+* The last working commit is : 87068744b9e9d2388cd2475652a341d5e032097a
+* I forgot to create a new branch before to make some major changes (new matrices type, matrix hierarchy, exception throwing ...).
+So for the moment almost nothing compiles in master.
+I'm sooooo sorry.
+* I'm currently implementing the PLU decomposition.

+## deploy.sh

+The script `deploy.sh` is the only working stuff up to now.
+It does the following things :
+* show `git status`
+* make clean
+* make all
+* launch the unit tests

 ## The classes